eduardovra/eduardovra.github.io/_drafts/building-two-sample-apps-using-hotwire-and-flask.markdown

 The *index.html* file contains 3 Turbo Frames:

 * One containing the loaded images count.
-The use of the frame here will allow us to update this value dynamically from the server afterwards, using Turbo Streams.
+The use of the frame here will allow us to update this value dynamically from the server afterward, using Turbo Streams.
 * A frame for the placement of the images.
-It's used to render the initial page load, but also for subsequent Ajax calls.
+It's used both to render the initial page load, but also for rendering HTML on subsequent Ajax calls.
   * Notice that the images are random, and will always change whenever the page is reloaded.
 * And a frame for the form, which enables Turbo Drive on submission.